Vernon Vanoy

-Vernon Vanoy (born December 31, 1946) is a former American football defensive tackle in the National Football League (NFL) who played for the New York Giants, Green Bay Packers and Houston Oilers.
+Vernon Vanoy (born December 31, 1946) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the New York Giants, Green Bay Packers and Houston Oilers.
+He played college football for the Kansas Jayhawks.

-High School Career
+High School career

-Vanoy attended Lincoln High School in Kansas City, Missouri graduating in 1965.
+Vanoy attended Lincoln High School in Kansas City, Missouri, graduating in 1965.
 Vanoy starred as both a football and basketball player at Lincoln.
 He earned Kansas City Star All-Metro in both basketball (honorable mention) and football (1st team) and 2nd team Missouri All-State in football after his senior season.

 On May 6, 1965, Vanoy signed a college basketball letter-of-intent with the University of Kansas.

-College Basketball Career
+College basketball career

 Vanoy played three seasons of college basketball for the University of Kansas.

 In the 1965-1966 season, due to the NCAA freshman eligibility rules in place at the time, Vanoy competed for the Jayhawk freshman team.

 In the 1966-1967 season, Vanoy earned Big 8 Conference basketball Sophomore of the Year honors while averaging 8.3 points and 6.5 rebounds per game for the Jayhawks.
 Kansas won that year's regular season Big 8 Conference Championship and advanced to the semifinals of the NCAA Midwest Regional before losing to Elvin Hayes and the Houston Cougars 66-53.
 After besting Kansas, Houston fell in the 1967 NCAA Final 4 to Lew Alcindor and the UCLA Bruins.
 After losing to Houston, the Jayhawks defeated Wes Unseld and the Louisville Cardinals 70-68 in the NCAA Midwest Regional third-place game.

 After starting every game but one in the 1966-1967 season as a sophomore, but after finishing his first college football season (see "Transition to Football" below), Vanoy played a reserve role for the 1967-1968 Jayhawks.
 Vanoy’s stats for his junior season were 3.9 points and 3.3 rebounds per game.
 The 1967-68 Jayhawks finished second in the Big 8 Conference regular season behind Kansas State.
 In this era, the NCAA tournament only invited the conference champion, so the second-place finish earned the Jayhawks an invitation to the National Invitational Tournament.
 The Jayhawks won 3 games in the 1968 NIT before falling to Dayton in the championship game by the score of 61-48.